AustinRochford/s3img-ipython-magic/README.md

 * The line magic `%s3img s3_uri` will display the image at the URI `s3_uri` in S3.
 * The line magic `%s3img_save fig s3_uri` will save the `matplotlib` figure `fig` to the URI `s3_uri` in S3.
-* For convenience, the line magic `%s3img_set_base` will set the base S3 URI.
+* For convenience, the line magic `%s3img_base_uri` will set the base S3 URI.
 All subsequent uses of S3 image magics will form URIs relative to the base URI.
 For example,

     ```python
-    %s3img_set_base s3://base/
+    %s3img_base_uri s3://base/
     %s3img image.png
     ```

-    Will attempt to load the image at `s3://base/image.png`.
+    will attempt to load the image at `s3://base/image.png`.

 ## Installation